 Currently only one docset per feed is supported (only one <entry>).

-You can share docset feeds using a custom URL scheme, which will cause Dash to subscribe to that feed with a single click.
+You can share docset feeds using a custom URL scheme, which will allow Dash to subscribe to that feed with a single click.

 dash-feed://<URL encoded feed URL>